What is the Rowdy Corps Community Scholars Program?

 - Monitor your hours and payroll to assure that you do not exceed your allocated work-study funds

-- To continue work at your Rowdy Corps agency placement from one year to the next, you must maintain Center for Civic Engagement approval and r work-study eligibility
+- To continue work at your Rowdy Corps Community Partner site from one year to the next, you must maintain Center for Civic Engagement approval and work-study eligibility

 How to Apply?

 Eligible students must submit a Rowdy Corps Community Scholars Program application for Spring 2023 along with a copy of the current class schedule and proof of Financial Aid work study award.